lsst-dm/dmtn-006/index.rst

 The observations used in this work were part of a near earth object (NEO) search program conducted in 2013 (Program 2013A-724, PI: L. Allen).
-The data are publically available in the NOAO archive, and a table of the individual exposures used can be found in :ref:`Appendix A <appendix-a>`.
+The data are publicly available in the NOAO archive, and a table of the individual exposures used can be found in :ref:`Appendix A <appendix-a>`.
 These exposures are a small subset of the full observing program.
 The full set of exposures was divided into five bands in absolute Galactic latitude, a single field in